 However, if you have passive investors as members, you might want to appoint a manager.
 In a manager-managed LLC, the manager can be authorized to run the company, make decisions, and sign deals.

-If you make changes to your NH LLC registration, you’ll need to file a Certificate of Amendment and pay a filing fee.
+If you make changes to your NH LLC registration, you’ll need to file a New Hampshire certificate of amendment and pay a filing fee.
 Filing an amendment alerts the Secretary of State to the change.
 We can handle this for you with our amendment filing service.
 Also, consider our Worry-Free Compliance service, which helps keep you in compliance and includes two amendments a year.

 Usually, your Certificate of Formation is effective on the day you file it.
 This is true even if it takes time for the Corporate Division to process your document.